BulletArm: An Open-Source Robotic Manipulation Benchmark and Learning Framework: Conclusions

 \section{Conclusions}

 In this paper, we present BulletArm, a novel benchmark and learning environment aimed at robotic manipulation.
 By providing a number of manipulation tasks alongside our baseline algorithms, we hope to encourage more direct comparisons between new methods.
 This type of standardization through direct comparison has been a key aspect of improving research in deep learning methods for both computer vision and reinforcement learning.
 We aim to maintain and improve this framework for the foreseeable future adding new features, tasks, and baseline algorithms over time.
+An area of particular interest for us is to extend the existing suite of tasks to include more dynamic environments where the robot is tasked with utilizing tools to accomplish various tasks.
 We hope that with the aid of the community, this repository will grow over time to contain both a large number of interesting tasks and state-of-the-art baseline algorithms.